mthrok/first_commit/README.md

 ninja install
 ```

-All subprojects will be built and installed into directory called "out".
+All subprojects will be built and installed into a directory called "out".

 In addition, dependencies are downloaded to a directory called "external".
 All dependencies are build from source and installed to "out/external".